Séminaire international

 The Winter School from the Ecole du Louvre

-The Winter School from the Ecole du Louvre - Provenance Research & Duty to Care, based on the same concept as the Summer School, is an intensive educational program that will be organized in Paris (France).
+The Winter School from the Ecole du Louvre - Provenance Research & Duty to Care, based on the same concept as a Summer School, is an intensive educational program that is organized in Paris (France).

 Journée de rentrée